4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

   INNER JOIN employees e2 ON e1.supervisor_id = e2.emp_id;
   ```

 - **Use Case:** Use when you want to compare rows within the same table, such as in hierarchical structures.

 ---
 # Functional Dependencies
+## Anomalies Addressed by Reducing Redundancy:

+1. **Insertion Anomalies:**

+    - **Issue:** Adding new data may lead to incomplete or inconsistent entries if all related information is not provided.
+    - **Solution:** Normalization reduces redundancy, preventing insertion anomalies by organizing data into separate tables.
+2. **Update Anomalies:**

+    - **Issue:** Modifying data in one place and forgetting to update related data in another place leads to inconsistencies.
+    - **Solution:** By normalizing the database, updates are made in one location, reducing the risk of inconsistencies.
+3. **Deletion Anomalies:**

+    - **Issue:** Deleting data may unintentionally remove other related information, leading to loss of valuable data.
+    - **Solution:** Normalization minimizes deletion anomalies by structuring data to avoid dependencies on non-key attributes.

+## Functional Dependencies:

+1. **Definition:**
+    - A functional dependency is a relationship between two sets of attributes in a relation, where knowing the value of one set uniquely determines the value of another set.
+2. **Key Dependency:**
+    - In a well-designed relation, attributes should be functionally dependent on the primary key.
+This ensures that each row can be uniquely identified by the primary key.
+3. **Partial Dependency:**
+    - A partial dependency occurs when an attribute is functionally dependent on only part of a composite primary key.
+Normalization eliminates partial dependencies.
+4. **Transitive Dependency:**
+    - A transitive dependency occurs when an attribute is functionally dependent on another non-key attribute.
+Normalization to 3NF or BCNF removes transitive dependencies.
+5. **Normalization and Functional Dependencies:**
+    - The normalization process aims to identify and eliminate various types of functional dependencies to ensure data integrity and minimize redundancy.
+## Functional Dependency Basics:

+- In the context of a relational database, a functional dependency is a relationship between two sets of attributes in a relation.
+It means that the value of one set of attributes uniquely determines the value of another set.

+## 1. Trivial Functional Dependency:

+- **Definition:** A functional dependency is considered trivial if the independent (determining) set of attributes includes the dependent set of attributes.
+- **Example:**
+    - In a relation where {A, B} → A is a functional dependency, it is trivial because A is part of the determining set {A, B}.

+## 2. Non-Trivial Functional Dependency:

+- **Definition:** A functional dependency is non-trivial if the dependent set of attributes is not included in the independent set.
+- **Example:**
+    - In a relation where {A, B} → C is a functional dependency, it is non-trivial because C is not part of the determining set {A, B}.

+## 3. Completely Non-Trivial Functional Dependency:

+- **Definition:** A functional dependency is completely non-trivial if there is no subset of the independent set that determines the dependent set.
+- **Example:**
+    - In a relation where {A, B, C} → D is a completely non-trivial functional dependency because no subset of {A, B, C} determines D.

+## Summary:

+- **Trivial:** Dependent set is part of the determining set.
+- **Non-Trivial:** Dependent set is not part of the determining set.
+- **Completely Non-Trivial:** No subset of the determining set determines the dependent set.
 ## Book questions

 **14.1.
 Attribute Semantics:**